Yes, your family is welcome!

 What your family should bring

 We will send your family off to the cafeteria while you are getting your operation.
-The cafeteria is actually quite nice, and is located on the first floor right below the Parathyroid Center (you walked by the cafeteria getting to our elevators).
 However, we have noticed that some family members / friends bring some snacks along with them.
 It is OK for them to have snacks in your room, but we don’t want them to bring entire meals up into the patient areas (our doctors will eat it if they do!).
 Small snacks are a great idea for your family to bring, but you can’t have any!